 It's difficult to pick the credit card version of "Best in Show" because credit cards tend to fit into specific categories, such as travel or cash back.
 They aren't really designed to target every demographic out there.

 But I think the Chase Sapphire Preferred® Card is one of those rare cards that really does do a good job of appealing to a wide population.
-This card has a great overall combination of rewards, sign-up bonus, and features of all the cards I've reviewed this year.
+This card has a great overall combination of rewards, bonus points, and features of all the cards I've reviewed this year.

-Let's take a close look at this card, starting with the outstanding sign-up bonus.
-When you spend $4,000 within the first three months from account opening, you earn 50,000 bonus points, which is worth $625 toward travel rewards when you redeem through the Chase Ultimate Rewards portal.
+Let's take a close look at this card, starting with the outstanding bonus offer.
+Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That’s $625 in travel when you redeem through Chase Ultimate Rewards®.

-You get two points per dollar spent on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
+Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
 You also get 20% off when you redeem points to book travel (airfare, hotel, car rentals, and more) via the Chase Ultimate Rewards booking tool (for example, a $400 flight requires 32,000 points instead of 40,000).
 But if you don't want to redeem through Chase Ultimate Rewards, you can transfer your points to partner travel programs at a 1:1 point rate.
 That's significant because transferring points on other cards usually result in some loss during the conversion.

 There are no foreign transaction fees and the annual fee is waived for the first year ($95 after that).
 The annual fee is $95, which is a bit high, I know.
 Some credit card geeks scoff at all annual fees, but not me.
 I'll pay a fee if the rewards far outweigh the costs of the card.
 And in my opinion, this card is worth the fee if you do a decent amount of traveling.